up42/up42-py/docs/reference/job-reference.md

 # Job

+!!! info "Analytics platform discontinued after January 31, 2024"

+    The current analytics platform will be discontinued after January 31, 2024, and will be replaced by new [advanced processing functionalities](https://docs.up42.com/processing-platform/advanced).
+This change will affect projects, workflows, jobs, data blocks, processing blocks, and custom blocks.
+For more information, see the [blog post.](https://up42.com/blog/pansharpening-an-initial-view-into-our-advanced-analytic-capabilities?utm_source=documentation)

 The Job class enables access to the UP42 [analytics functionality](analytics.md).

 A job is an instance of a workflow.
 It delivers geospatial outputs defined by job JSON parameters.